 History

-The Hospital Arnau de Vilanova (HAV) of Valencia, named after one of the most outstanding medical doctors of the Middle Ages (born in 1238 in Valencia), was founded in 1970.
-It’s projected a new surgical building, which is going to include a new day hospital for up to 35 oncological patients.
-It is integrated in the National Health Service as a University Hospital.
+Founded in 1970, Hospital Arnau de Vilanova (HAV) of Valencia, named after one of the most outstanding medical doctors of the Middle Ages (born in 1238 in Valencia), is integrated in the National Health Service as a University Hospital.
 HAV and its partner Hospital de Lliria (HLL) constitutes the Arnau-Lliria Health Department and work as a unit.
+A new larger Hospital (HAV) is projected, to meet the growing needs.

 Profile